Post-Transplant Lymphoproliferative Disease (PTLD)

 Introduction to PTLD

-PTLD is a potentially life-threatening complication that can occur after solid organ or hematopoietic stem cell transplantation.
-It involves the uncontrolled proliferation of lymphoid cells, often driven by Epstein-Barr Virus (EBV) infection due to immunosuppressive therapy.
-The incidence of PTLD varies widely, ranging from 1% to 20%, depending on the type of transplant, the intensity of immunosuppression, and the recipient's EBV status prior to transplantation.
+PTLD is a potential complication that may follow solid organ or hematopoietic stem cell transplant that has the potential of being fatal.
+It is characterized by uncontrolled proliferation of lymphoid tissue, often associated with Epstein-Barr Virus infection due to immunosuppressive therapy.
+The range of PTLD's incidence is between 1% and 20%, depending on the type of transplant, level of immunosuppression, and the recipient's EBV status before the transplant.

 Pathogenesis of PTLD